 How To Claim Your Benefits

-Self-employed individuals claim Social Security benefits via the same route as traditional employees.
+If you're self-employed, you claim your Social Security benefits via the same route as traditional employees.
 Workers can apply for benefits online or by calling the SSA.

 Those who are at full retirement age or older may keep their benefits even if they continue to work and earn money.
-However, those younger than full retirement age will run into an income cap if they continue to work: The SSA will deduct $1 from a worker’s benefits for every $2 earned above $18,960.
+However, those younger than full retirement age will run into an income cap if they continue to work, because the SSA will deduct $1 from a worker’s benefits for every $2 earned above $18,960.

 Frequently Asked Questions (FAQs)